Stephen Hansen: Career

 In 1743, Hansen purchased Hellebækgård and the Hammermøllen industrial enterprise which was in a state of neglect.
 He expanded the factory and improved operations.
 He obtained a 20-year monopoly on the manufacture of rifles in Denmark and benefited tremendously from the Seven Year War (1756–1763)when he supplied rifles for the Danish army in Holstein.
 In 1761, he was appointed to General War Commissioner.

 Hansen was also involved in trade on the Faroe Islands on which he had a monopoly from 1750 until 1770.
 In 1759, he commissioned Philip de Lange to build a Rococo-style mansion in Strandgade in Helsingør.

 In 1765, Hansen sold Kronborg Rifle Factory to the Danish state for 70,000 Rigsdaler and that same year acquired Frydendal Manor at Holbæk.

 Personal life and legacy

-Hansen married on 23 November 1733 in Viborg to Dorothea Sophie Rafn (1710-1773), daughter of mayor of Viborg Hans Knudsen Rafn.
+Hansen married on 23 November 1733 in Viborg to Dorothea Sophie Rafn (1710–1773), daughter of mayor of Viborg Hans Knudsen Rafn.
 He died on 22 January 1770 and is buried at Frederick's German Church in Copenhagen.

 He had two sons and two daughters.
-The son Wilhelm Aigist Hansen (1844-1796) took over Frydendal as well as Hansen's Faroese trading company.
+The son Wilhelm Aigist Hansen (1844–1796) took over Frydendal as well as Hansen's Faroese trading company.
 He was also involved in the new Finmark, Iceland and Greenland Tradeing Company (founded in 1781).
-He was a member of the Great Agricultural Commission and Roskilde Constituant Assembly.
+He was a member of the Great Agricultural Commission and Roskilde Constituent Assembly.
 The younger son Christian Frederik Hansen was district governor (amtmand) of Ringkøbing Amt.
-The elder daughter Antoinette Hansen (1741-1804) married the layer Peter Uldall.
-The younger daughter Birgitte Cathrine Hansen (1845-1880) was married to the prominent Helsingør-based businessman Gift med Jean Christopher van Deurs.
+The elder daughter Antoinette Hansen (1741–1804) married the layer Peter Uldall.
+The younger daughter Birgitte Cathrine Hansen (1845–1880) was married to the prominent Helsingør-based businessman Gift med Jean Christopher van Deurs.